pyxem/kikuchipy/README.md

   </a>
 </div>

-kikuchipy is an open-source Python library for processing and analysis of electron backscatter diffraction (EBSD) patterns.
+kikuchipy [ki-ko-chi-pai] is an open-source Python library for processing and analysis of electron backscatter diffraction (EBSD) patterns.
 The library builds on the tools for multi-dimensional data analysis provided by the HyperSpy library.

 [![Launch binder](https://mybinder.org/badge_logo.svg)](https://mybinder.org/v2/gh/pyxem/kikuchipy/HEAD)